wmmihaa/Introduction-to-Node.js/documentation/hol6.md

 ```js
 app.set("view engine", "vash");
 ```
-Also, note the reverence to the **controllers** object in the beginning of the page, and later the call to the *init* function .
+Also, note the reference to the **controllers** object in the beginning of the page, and later the call to the *init* function .
 ```js
 controllers.init(app);
 ```